Infinite-Nomic/Infinite-Nomic/round7/rules.md

 A player can choose between option a or b when landing on an Unlucky Space.

 b is not an option if points are not implemented, non-functioning or state otherwise.

+# Rule 10
+There is a non-primary space named Jail.
+A player who is in Jail may not move on their turn.
+While a player is in jail they may roll 1d6 up to once on their turn, if the player rolls 5 or 6, they are no longer in jail and are placed on space 1.